-This was the table inspiration for our coffee table, we made some changes though to make it work with our needs and style.
-I wanted a shelf to be able to store magazines and books (and let’s be real – toys, because you know my boys will be filling that space with cars and trucks!).
+I wanted our pallet coffee table to include a shelf to be able to store magazines and books (and let’s be real – toys, because you know my boys will be filling that space with cars and trucks!).
 I’m so happy with how it turned out, I’m loving my new coffee table.
 And loving my Michael for all his hard work.

 The Dremel Weekends site is full of great DIY ideas.
 If you need inspiration for a project to tackle, browsing their site will definitely give you ideas.
-From things to make for your house, to keeping you more organized – they even have games and kid-inspired projects (I spotted a soapbox car I think three little boys would love to have!).
+From things to make for your house, to keeping you more organized – they even have games and kid-inspired projects.
 It’s definitely worth checking out and getting inspired to start making!

 (The materials and directions here are for making a coffee table just like ours (with a chevron pattern and shelf) – obviously it can be customized to how you would like, but these particular materials and steps are for this style.)